uc-cdis/BRH-documentation/docs/nextflow-tutorial-workflows.md

 ### **Get and replace placeholder values from the Nextflow config**

-You can find the values to replace the placeholders in the`queue`, `jobRole` and `workDir` fields in the `nextflow.config` file in your Nextflow workspace.
-Directions for finding this file are at the bottom of the "Welcome to Nextflow" page that opens when your Nextflow workspace first opens.
+You can find the values to replace the placeholders in the`queue`, `jobRole` and `workDir` fields in the `nextflow.config` file in your Nextflow workspace (this is found in `/data directory`, unless you have moved it to the `/pd`).
 These placeholder values will need to be replaced in each of the various tutorial Nextflow notebooks.

 Note that you should only copy/paste the value to replace `placeholder` for each field; do not copy/paste larger sections of the nextflow config, or there could be indentation problems that interfere with the code.